 I have told you before that there are three types of book covers: paperback, hard cover case wrap and hard cover with a dust jacket.
 I won’t talk again about the pros and cons of each one, but I will try to analyze how an author should choose the cover.

 I think the most important factors for choosing the right cover is the geographical location and the target public.

 If your book is written for, say, adolescents, first of all you need to define what will be the purpose of the book.
 It will be a school book?
 If so, then it will most probably end up into the shelves of a school library.
 It won’t be taken up outside so it doesn’t need to be very easy.
 But at the same time, many students will pass it through their hands, so it must be persistent.
 I would go for a hard cover case wrap in this case.
 The dust jacket will be broken instantly and the paperback is very sensitive.

-Another thing you might wanna take in count is what do your readers like?
+Another thing you might wanna take into acount is what do your readers like?
 Where do they read?
 How much do they read?
-There are some statistics that the author might wanna take in count.
+There are some statistics that the author might wanna take into acount.
 Usually there are studies made over these subjects, and reading might be one of the most analysed.

 How much do European spend in average on newspapers. books and stationary

 As you can see from the above graph created based on a study of Eurostat, people have different levels of reading in Europe, which proves my point – that people read more or less depending on the geographical area where they grew up, their culture, their education etc.

 Of course, beside the above, I think that a writer should also take into acount the pros and cons that I have mentioned in my previous article.